-This free coverage is available to people who meet requirements for income, residency, and other factors.
-Oregonians may also qualify based on age and disability status.
-Coverage through the Oregon Health Plan includes doctor visits, hospital care, mental health services, dental, and some vision care.
+OHP is Oregon's Medicaid program.
+It provides free coverage for people in Oregon who meet eligibility criteria.
+Coverage includes doctor visits, hospital care, mental health services, dental, and some vision care.

 Private health insurance through HealthCare.gov

-Enrolled tribal members who buy private health insurance through HealthCare.gov can enroll in a zero cost-sharing plan if their income is at or below the limit for their family size ($75,300 for a family of four).
+Enrolled tribal members and Alaska Natives who buy coverage through the Marketplace can enroll in a zero cost-sharing plan if their income is at or below the limit for their family size.
 This means they do not have to pay for deductibles, co-pays, co-insurance, or prescriptions.
-They also can enroll in a private health plan any time of year and can change plans up to once a month.
+They also can enroll in coverage any time of year and can change plans up to once a month.

 Any small business in Oregon with one to 50 employees can directly purchase a certified plan from one of the participating insurers.
 Small businesses with fewer than 25 full-time employees could be eligible for the Small Business Health Care Tax Credit.
 The Oregon Health Insurance Marketplace plays a role in some of the key steps toward your business qualifying for the credit.